-Do - Madame noyer's note: There are several unique 17th and 18th contury buildings at the intersection of E-HILLING Kungu and Barinu streets.
-The former

-Madame Hover's hotel - one of the oldest residential houses in Liepāia - is most noticeable and currently undergoing the process of carefully restoring it to become a 17th-19th century Interior museum.
+Do - Madame Hoyer's Guest House There are several unique 17th and 18th century buildinas at the intersection of ALLAN Kunau and Bārinu streets.
+The most remarkable building is a former Madame Hoyer's guest house - one of the oldest residential houses in Liepāja, featuring now a 17-19th century interior museum.
 The stone building located to the left is a typical example of 17th-18th century construction.
 Whereas one of the city's oldest remaining types of structures is located just behind Madame Hoyer's house - the 17th century log house built on a low stone base foundation with a steep tiled roof.
 The walls of these old houses shelter tales and stories about the presence in Liepāja of Russian Czar Peter I and Swedish King Charles XII.

 Following the route, we advise you to pay attention to the unusual brick-covered pavement on Palmu Street, which was constructed about 150 years ago from over-burned bricks.